rijvimahmud/xellypic/README.md

 This is my Practice Pad.
-I do my practice here.
+I do my Practice Here.
 Thank you.